Daniel Gormally: Chess career

-He was born in South Shields and was brought into the game of chess by his father at the age of 7.
-Both being members of the South Shields Chess Club.
+Daniel was born in Hertford hospital, but soon moved to London.
+He first learned the moves at approximately seven years old, when his father Torsten taught him and his older sister.

-He shared first place at the Politiken Cup in 1998 and in 2003, won the Challengers tournament of the 78th Hastings International Chess Congress.
+He shared first place at the Politiken Cup in 1998 and won the Challengers tournament of the 78th Hastings International Chess Congress in 2003.

 In September 2006, he tied for 2nd-9th with Luke McShane, Stephen J. Gordon, Gawain Jones, Šarūnas Šulskis, Luís Galego, Klaus Bischoff and Karel van der Weide in the 2nd EU Individual Championship in Liverpool.
-In November 2006 Gormally was joint winner of the British Rapidplay Chess Championship.
+In November 2006, Gormally was joint winner of the British Rapidplay Chess Championship.

-In 2015 he tied for the second place with David Howell and Nicholas Pert in the 102nd British Championship and eventually finished fourth on tiebreak.
-Also in 2015, he appeared as a contestant in three episodes of the television quiz Fifteen To One and in one episode of The Chase.
+In 2015, he tied for the second place with David Howell and Nicholas Pert in the 102nd British Championship and eventually finished fourth on tiebreak.
+Also in 2015, he appeared as a contestant in three episodes of the television quiz Fifteen To One and in one episode of The Chase, alongside a brief appearance on Beat the Pack in 2013.

 Gormally played for the English national team in the 2005 European Team Chess Championship and 2006 Chess Olympiad.